stephaniejmars/pr-practice/README.md

 Person D should modify content here.

+## Person F:

+All my Ada Teammates are the literal best.
+I am so glad to know you all!

 ## Need inspiration?

 Need inspiration for what kinds of files to make or change?